 Alison Rector is a representational painter and silkscreen printmaker, who is best know for her luminous painting of interiors.
-For Shared Quit, her 2014 solo show at Courthouse Gallery, Rector focused on a series of Maine libraries, in particular the Carnegie Libraries.
+For Shared Quiet, her 2014 solo show at Courthouse Gallery, Rector focused on a series of Maine libraries, in particular the Carnegie Libraries.
 She was inspired by their architecture, and their presence in small comunities.
 By the early twentieth century, a Carnegie library was often the most imposing structure in hundreds of small American communities, and Maine has eighteen of them.

 Rector's paintings are psychological portraits of forgotten places.
 She often looks for ordinary or neglected spaces in order to depict an extraordinary moment.
 She paints with oils and uses light falling across objects or filtering through windows and doors to create a sense of atmosphere and allure.
 Poet Bruce Pratt captures the essence of Rector's work: